-ACF Philippines played a central role in the organisation of Nutrition Month in July
+ACF Philippines played a central role in the organisation of Nutrition Month in July and in persuading the government of the

 Philippines to join the SUN Movement.
 In September, the Nepal programme organised an event to lobby potential donors and the government of Nepal to invest more in efforts to tackle acute malnutrition.
 ACF encouraged donors to support Nepal's Multi-Sector Nutrition Plan for 2013-2017 and outlined the technical support which it could provide.